 Mental Game & Psychology

-A tilt indicator (how much your accuracy drops in the game after a loss) and a resignation profile (do you resign too early, or play on in dead positions?).
+A tilt indicator (your win rate in the games right after a loss, so you can see whether losing rattles you) and a resignation profile (do you resign too early, or play on in dead positions?).

 Accuracy by Piece